 How To Read Stocks: 16 Things You Should Be Familiar With

 The stock quote gives plenty of insight into the company.
-Understand how to read stocks in order to make better purchase decisions.
+Understand how to read stocks in order to make better purchase decisions when you are just getting started investing in the stock market.

 It would be a very difficult task to buy a stock without knowing how to read a stock quote first.
 Even if the stock was recommended to you and you have done zero research on the actual company (we would advise against this), knowing how to read stock numbers is imperative.
 When researching stocks, it is sometimes overwhelming the amount of information available to you.
 Every element of the stock quote tells a different story about the company and is essential to make your investment decision.
 Read on to find out more about the stock quote and the various components of which it is made up.
 Once you know the basics, then you can start making money with the Motley Fool Stock Picks.